PathFOSS/PathFOSS/README.md

 The trifecta of creation, learning, and doing has been my motivation for progressing quickly in educating myself on complex technologies.
 I always dive head first into new languages, frameworks, and seemingly unsolvable problems to perpetually reignite my passion for software development.
 I use all of the programs I created almost daily and I'm proud of how far I've come on my own.

-I am open to new job opportunities related to full stack development and excited to help build amazing new projects.
+I am eager to hear about new job opportunities related to full stack development and excited to help develop meaningful projects.

 ## Technologies
 <div>